 git clone https://github.com/chris-tse/opencode-web.gitOpenCode Web is a browser-based interface for the OpenCode API that enables developers to interact with AI coding agents directly through a web browser.
 The platform provides web access to OpenCode workflows without requiring CLI installation, making it ideal for teams who prefer browser-based development environments.
 OpenCode Web streams agent responses in real-time, visualizes tool executions, and supports debugging of OpenCode API integrations through an intuitive web interface.
-Developers use OpenCode Web to test OpenCode API behaviors, prototype agent workflows, and collaborate on AI-assisted coding tasks.
+Developers use OpenCode Web to test OpenCode API behaviors, prototype agent workflows, and collaborate on AI-assisted coding tasks through the browser interface.
 The platform supports multiple AI agents including Claude Code, providing a web layer for the broader OpenCode ecosystem.
 OpenCode Web eliminates environment setup overhead while maintaining full access to OpenCode API capabilities.
+Teams choose OpenCode Web for its seamless OpenCode integration and browser-first approach to AI coding workflows.

 No install command available.
 Check the GitHub repository for manual installation instructions.